 Sharing Is Not Caring When It Comes to Controlled Substances

 While you might share your medication with good intentions, it is essential to know that it is not caring for someone; in fact, you may fuel addiction or help create one.
-There are numerous people today with pain medication prescriptions still in their home that they do not need, but they may still share with family members when they are in pain.
-Taking medications, especially those that are highly addictive, without a physician’s consent puts a person at risk for dangerous drug interactions, allergic reactions, and potential overdose.
+There are numerous people today with pain medication prescriptions still in their homes that they do not need, but they may still share with family members when they are in pain.
+Taking medications, especially those highly addictive, without a physician’s consent puts a person at risk for dangerous drug interactions, allergic reactions, and potential overdose.

 You Can Legally Possess Controlled Substances with a Prescription

 It is legal to carry a controlled substance in Colorado if you have a valid prescription for that medication.
 The prescription is personal; therefore, it only authorizes you to carry and consume that medication.
 If you gave that same medication bottle to another person, they could be arrested because it is illegal to carry or use someone’s prescription medication.